 The Specialized Docket Judge has the discretion to decide the admission into and termination from the New Leaf Program in accordance with the criteria for the New Leaf Program.
-The written legal and clinical eligibility and termination criteria do not create a right to participate in the Specialized Docket, and the decisions of the Specialized Docket Judge are final.
+There is no legal right to participate in the New Leaf Program, and the decisions of the Specialized Docket Judge are final.